Pre-Production Testing: Catch Bugs Before They Merge

 The bugs pre-production testing surfaces have a consistent profile.
 They cluster around conditions staging can’t reproduce.

-• Onboarding on real hardware.
+Onboarding under real user state.
 Onboarding involves more state than almost any other flow: permissions requests, feature flags for new users, initial data setup, tutorial sequences.
 A change to an unrelated part of the app can silently break onboarding in ways nobody anticipated.

 How Pie Automates Pre-Production Testing